MUSIC EDUCATION BLOG – “ON THE ROAD” WITH CHUCK AND SANDI

 Introduction to “On The Road” - Ad..

-Two years later at the Blue Ox Festival the Sam Bush band was back again.
-I think they may play it every year, but anyways, I was very busy running around backstage talking and getting to know some of the other bands.
+Two years later at the Blue Ox Festival, the Sam Bush band was back again.
+I think they may play it every year, but anyway, I was very busy running around backstage talking and getting to know some of the other bands.

-With backstage activities, jamming and taking pictures, we didn’t get much time to chat.
-So, I later Facebook messaged him to see if he would consider doing an interview with me and he cordially said yes.
+With backstage activities, jamming, and taking pictures, we didn’t get much time to chat.
+So, later I Facebook messaged him to see if he would consider interviewing with me and he cordially said yes.
 What a guy!
 What a guy!